 - Abuse: The infliction (by one's self or others) of injury, unreasonable confinement, intimidation or cruel punishment with resulting physical harm, pain or mental anguish. - Physical abuse is the intentional use of physical force resulting in injury, pain or impairment.
 It includes pushing, hitting, slapping, pinching and other ways of physically harming a person.
 It can also mean placing you in incorrect positions, force feeding, restraining or giving medication without your knowledge. - Emotional abuse occurs when a person is threatened, humiliated, intimidated or otherwise psychologically hurt.
-It includes the violation of your right to make decisions and/or the loss of your privacy. - Sexual abuse includes rape or other unwanted, nonconsensual sexual contact, but it can also mean forced or coerced nudity, exhibitionism and other nontouching sexual situations, regardless of the age of the perpetrator. - Neglect: When someone has a duty to do so, but fails to provide goods, services, or treatment necessary to assure your health and welfare. - Exploitation: the unlawful or improper act of using a Member or a Member's resources for monetary or personal benefit, profit, or gain. - Misappropriation: depriving, defrauding or otherwise obtaining the money, or real or personal property (including medication) belonging to you by any means prohibited by Law. - Death of a Member.
+It includes the violation of your right to make decisions and/or the loss of your privacy. - Sexual abuse includes rape or other unwanted, nonconsensual sexual contact, but it can also mean forced or coerced nudity, exhibitionism and other non-touching sexual situations, regardless of the age of the perpetrator. - Neglect: When someone has a duty to do so, but fails to provide goods, services, or treatment necessary to assure your health and welfare. - Exploitation: the unlawful or improper act of using a Member or a Member's resources for monetary or personal benefit, profit, or gain. - Misappropriation: depriving, defrauding or otherwise obtaining the money, or real or personal property (including medication) belonging to you by any means prohibited by Law. - Death of a Member.

-The maximum timeframe for reporting an incident shall be twenty-four (24) hours.
-The initial report of an incident within twenty-four (24) hours may be submitted verbally, in which case the person/agency/entity making the initial report shall submit a follow-up written report within forty-eight (48) hours.
-Non-life-threatening Critical Incidents may be reported by calling Molina at 855-322-4077.
-If the Critical Incident is life-threatening, contact 911.
+The maximum timeframe for reporting an incident shall be 24 hours.
+The initial report of an incident within 24 hours may be submitted verbally, in which case the person/agency/entity making the initial report shall submit a follow-up written report within 48 hours.